Kane Williamson: Captaincy

 In March 2016, Williamson assumed the position of captain of New Zealand across all forms of cricket after the retirement of Brendon McCullum, beginning with the World T20I cup in India.
-He was named as captain of the 'Team of the Tournament' by Cricinfo and Cricbuzz.
+He was named as captain of the 'Team of the Tournament' by ESPNcricinfo and Cricbuzz.
 He also picked up NZ player of the year, Test player of the year and the Redpath Cup for top batsman in first class cricket for the second year in a row.

 In August 2016, during the Test series against Zimbabwe, Williamson became the thirteenth batsman to score a century against all the other Test playing nations.
 He completed this in the fewest innings, the quickest time from his Test debut and became the youngest player to achieve this feat.

 Williamson set a new record for scoring the most centuries by a New Zealand batsman in Tests, with his 18th, in March 2018 when he score 102 against England at Auckland.
 Later that year, he scored his 10,000th run in first-class cricket, batting for the English side Yorkshire in the 2018 County Championship.
 On 8 December 2018, he scored his 19th Test century in the deciding 3rd game in the Pakistan away series.
 On 7 December 2018, Williamson became the first player from New Zealand to cross 900 rating points in the ICC Test batting rankings.
 During the 2019 Test series against Bangladesh, Williamson scored 200 not out as New Zealand posted a team total of 715, their highest ever in a Test innings.
 He also became the fastest New Zealand player to score 6,000 runs in Test cricket.